 The DWRC will provide a $3,000 fellowship per undergraduate intern, paid as hours worked at $10 per hour, up to a maximum of 300 hours.
 Internship projects may start in September 2019 and can be funded through the end of the Spring 2020 semester with a final report and poster submitted in May 2020.
 Interns are also required to participate in a poster session at an undergraduate research conference in the spring.
 Contact faculty, reach an agreement to work together, and identify your topic to investigate.
 Faculty may not advise more than two interns concurrently and must provide matching funds consistent with DWRC guidelines, usually by committing a percentage of their time to the intern’s project.

 The following application must be accompanied by (1) a copy of student’s unofficial transcript, (2) resume mentioning any special skills or experiences such as prior internships, (3) a brief statement about your area of expertise or interest that relates to water resource management, and (4) a brief description (1 page) of the research or education project proposed for this internship.
-Interns will be selected by the DWRC Advisory Panel in May 2019.
+Interns will be selected by the DWRC Advisory Panel.

 Student Name: Mr./Ms._______________________________________________________________________________________